A Comprehensive Guide to Sustainable Fabrics

 Finishing

-The goal of the finishing process is to protect fabrics from natural processes as well as to give them performance characteristics they normally don’t possess, such as the ability to repel water.
+A main goal of the finishing process is to protect fabrics from natural processes as well as to give them performance characteristics they normally don’t possess, such as the ability to repel water.
+Natural fabrics may undergo these finishes, too.
+All natural fibers are susceptible to microbial decomposition by organisms like bacteria, fungi, mold, and mildew, and treatments can be administered to prevent this.

-A 2022 Toxic-Free Future study tested outdoor apparel, bedding, tablecloths and napkins from 10 major retailers and found that 72% of products marketed as stain- or water-resistant contained PFAS.
+A 2022 Toxic-Free Future study tested 60 products marketed as stain- or water-resistant from 10 major retailers and found that 72% contained PFAS.
 In contrast, all of the items that weren’t marketed as stain- or water-resistant were PFAS-free.

 Labor Practices